Ecwid/ecwid-wordpress-plugin/readme.txt

 - **Compatibility with Polylang plugin.** We got a report from one of our customers stating that Ecwid didn’t work well with Polylang plugin.
 We fixed an issue, now everything should work fine.
 - Improvements and fixes for the plugin navigation in the WP admin menu.
 - Improvements and fixes for store pages SEO friendly urls.
+- Fixed a minor issue in the “Tools -> Import -> Ecwid products” section in the WP admin backend.

 = 6.0.3 - Apr 19, 2018 =
 - Fixed incorrect sorting in the store categories menu widgets.
 If you use display store categories inn your site menu or in a sidebar using the Ecwid categories sidebar widget, you might notice that the categories list order differs from that in your store control panel.
 We fixed that — now the sorting matches.